 Table of Contents

-Hian Teck Hoon is Professor at School of Economics at Singapore Management University, Singapore.
+Hian Teck Hoon is professor at the School of Economics at Singapore Management University, Singapore.

 "In The Singapore Economy: Dynamism and Inclusion, Hian Teck Hoon and other authors pull together important lessons from economics on what makes an economy work.
 The book’s chapters draw on themes ranging from entrepreneurship to social insurance to mobility to sustainability.
 Any serious student of public policy in Singapore or in applications of that country’s successes should read it."